Bogs need water not fire.

 As part of its response to the European Commission’s legal action, the UK Government introduced the concept of "restoration burning": the idea being that in some situations one last burn could help remove dominant heather or grass cover and allow the delicate Sphagnum mosses to thrive.
 This appeared to the RSPB to be a weakness that might be exploited, allowing burning to continue.
 Our fears were confirmed when it became apparent that early long-term plans approved by NE had insufficient controls in place to ensure that such a practice could only be tried after everything else had failed.

 The RSPB has continued to challenge "restoration burning" as fundamentally flawed and contrary to Natural England’s own 2013 review of the scientific evidence, which concluded that burning undermines blanket bog restoration.
 We consider burning has no place in the toolkit to help restore degraded blanket bogs to favourable condition.

-In February 2019, Natural England issued revised guidance to set out the position it would take when a request was made to burn blanket bog for restoration purposes.
+In February 2019, Natural England issued revised guidance to set out the position it would take when a request was made to burn blanket bog for restoration purposes (with a subsequent revision published in November 2020).
 A key part of its new approach is that Natural England would no longer consent “restoration burning” through long-term plans or leave landowners to make decisions on where and when burning could take place.
 Natural England now makes clear that burning is a measure of last resort: it will only be allowed in "exceptional circumstances" once all other measures have been tried and appear not to be working after at least 10 years.
 Importantly, Natural England will now only grant separate, short term consents (usually up to 3 years) and require evidence to show recovery is not already underway.

 These changes are a step in the right direction: but they are only a form of damage limitation as they still accept burning has a role in restoring blanket bogs to good health.
 Our key concerns with the revised position are: